 We are the sum of our experiences, multiplied by our talents and desires.
 Here’s how the math works out for me.

 I was born in a suburb of Paducah, Kentucky in 1960, and spent the next ten years in various towns and cities in Kentucky and Illinois, including Harrisburg and Carbondale.
-While I am amazed that I still remember this, I went to Springmore for kindergarten and elementary, and then transferred to Brush Elementary for 5th grade.
+While I am amazed that I still remember this, I went to Springmore for kindergarten and elementary, and then transferred to Brush Elementary for 5th grade when bussing began.
 In 1970 my family moved to Plantation, Florida, where I attended Plantation Park Elementary, Seminole Middle School, and South Plantation High School.
-(I confess, I wasn’t much of a joiner, so don’t expect me to break out with a hearty “Go Paladins!” or any such school spirit.)
+I was a part of the stage band, the marching band, the concert band, the choir, and the literary magazine staff.
+I kept busy, getting grades good enough to cause my guidance counselor considerable chagrin when I told her I was going to major in music with a minor in creative writing.
+"You are wasting so much potential!" she cried.

 So, I moved on.
 In August 2011, I relocated to the area around Washington, DC.
-Yes, DC can be hot and humid, but it has seasons.
-Yes, it has a high cost of living, but you get more for your money than access to the beach.
+Yes, summer in DC can be as hot and humid as Miami, but it has seasons.
+Yes, it has a high cost of living, but you get more for your money than just access to a sandy beach.
 Yes, the traffic can be awful, but there is a viable mass transit system.
 And yes, it can be just as chaotic and frustrating as Miami.
-However, it also offers opportunities which are much more in sync with my goals than Florida ever has.
-It feels good.
-At this writing it's been 13 very strange years.
+However, it also offers opportunities which are much more in sync with my goals than Florida ever did.
+It feels good; as of this writing it's been fifteen very strange years.

 Like most Americans, I’ve spent my share of time behind a cash register, having worked for both small retail outfits and national chains.
-I managed two different specialty retailers, an adventure game shop and a comic store, with the unique challenges those environments bring.
-Eventually I moved on to a jewelry wholesaler/importer, starting out in the warehouse handling packing and shipping.
-Eventually I was given the chance to get their nascent computer systems going, ending up teaching myself AT&T Unix System V on an AT&T 3B2/400.
-It’s a good thing I didn’t realize that doing so would be impossible, or I’d have never succeeded.
+I've managed two different specialty retailers (an adventure game shop and a comic store), with the unique challenges those environments bring.
+Eventually I moved to a jewelry wholesaler/importer, starting out in the warehouse doing packing and shipping.
+Eventually,seeming to be a reasinably bright fellow, I was given the chance to get their nascent computer systems going.
+I ended up teaching myself AT&T Unix System V on an AT&T 3B2/400.
+It’s a good thing I didn’t realize that doing so would be impossible (as I was later told), or I’d have never succeeded.

-Through a peculiar set of circumstances, I ended up back in retail again, working in the advertising department of the Florida-based Burdines department store chain.
+After several years of this and through a peculiar set of circumstances, I ended up back in retail again, working in the advertising department of the Florida-based Burdines department store chain.
 My computer experience — both those from my previous job and my own hobbyist skills — brought me to an IT management position.
 (As part of a corporate strategy, Burdines was later rebranded as Macy’s).
 I directed the team running the Lotus Notes email system, the intranet development group, and the divisional user support help desk, among a great many other areas.
 However, that’s just on paper.
 In reality, I spent a significant portion of my work day as the unofficial “director of ideas,” as one of the VPs phrased it, helping task forces look at projects and processes with a fresh perspective.
-If only I could put “Director of Ideas” on a business card.
+If only I could put “Director of Ideas” on a business card....
 (Remember business cards?)

 After a major corporate restructuring, I — along with seven thousand of my peers — was laid off.
-After the dust settled, I spent some time with my family, picked up some new skills, researched the impact of connected technology on society, wrote a book (as yet unpublished), and provided technology consultation for small businesses and non-profits.
+Once the dust had settled, I spent time with my family and friends, picked up some new skills, researched the impact of connected technology on society, wrote a book (as yet unpublished), and provided technology consultation for small businesses and non-profits.
 This filled the time while I was looking for a new profession.

 Before I begin, if you are looking for deep details — if you are considering me for a position, for example — visit me on LinkedIn, or just ask me for a copy of my résumé.
 This is just an overview for the idly curious, or people who think they might know me.